This is a getting started guide for Fedora. It is a manual configuration so you understand all the underlying packages / services / ports, etc…

 /etc/etcd/etcd.confto let etcd listen on all available IPs instead of 127.0.0.1.
 If you have not done this, you might see an error such as “connection refused”.

-for SERVICES in etcd kube-apiserver kube-controller-manager kube-scheduler; do systemctl restart $SERVICES systemctl enable $SERVICES systemctl status $SERVICES done
+for SERVICES in etcd kube-apiserver kube-controller-manager kube-scheduler; do systemctl enable --now $SERVICES systemctl status $SERVICES done

 Configure the Kubernetes services on the node.